CalebGriffin089/Assignment/README.md

 ## Parameters:
 -	groupId (string): The ID of the group to be deleted.
 ## Return Values:
-1. Error reading the file:
-    - {  "error": "Internal server error (file)" }
-2. Corrupted file data
+-	Missing or invalid groupId:
-    - {  "error": "Corrupted (file) data" }
+    -	{ "error": "Missing or invalid groupId" }
-3. Group not found:
+-	Group not found:
     -	{ "success": false, "message": "Group not found" }
-4. Error writing to the file:
+-	Success:
-    - {  "error": "Failed to update (file) " }
+    -	{ "success": true }
-5. On Success:
+-	Internal server error:
-    - {  success: true }
+    -	{ "error": "Internal server error" }
 ## How it works:
-1. Reads the groups file
-    - Reads and parses the groups file
-2. Finds the group
-    - Find the group in the groups file
-3. Removes the group
-    - Removes the group from the groups file
-4. Update the groups file
-    - Updates the new groups file
-5. Read the channels file
-    - Reads and parses the channels file
-6. Remove the channels
-    - Searches the channels file for all channels related to the group and deletes them
-7. Update the channels file
-    - Save the new channels file
-8. Read the users file
-    - Reads and parses the users file
-9. Remove the group for all users in the group
-    - Remove the group from the groups array from all users in the group
-10. Return success:
-    - { success: true }
+Deletes the group document by its ID, removes all channels and messages associated with the group, and updates all users to remove the group from their membership lists, ensuring complete cleanup of the group and all related data.

 # Delete User:
 ## Method: